GriffithUniLibrary/redcap-intro/index.md

 layout: home
 ---

+# REDCap @ Griffith
+{: .no_toc }

+## Topic and aims

+This resource provides an introduction to using the REDCap (REsearch Data Capture) tool at Griffith University.
+It may be used on its own or in conjunction with the Griffith RED workshop 'Introduction to REDcap@Griffith'.

 The aim of this workshop is to get you up and running with REDCap quickly.
 We aim to cover the fundamentals so you can start to use the service.
+It is not intended to act as comprehensive documentation.
 We've left out advanced topics like scheduled invitations, randomisation and longitudinal study design.
 {:. .note }

-## Topic and aims

-Introduction to REDCap (REsearch Data Capture) at Griffith

 ## Audience